instillai/machine-learning-course/docs/source/content/supervised/knn.rst

     target = dataCancer.target

 You can also change the k value or n_neighbors value that will change the algorithm.
 It is suggested that you choose a k that is relatively small.
-You can also change the algorithm used the options are {‘auto’, ‘ball_tree’, ‘kd_tree’, ‘brute’}.
+You can also change the algorithm used, the options are {‘auto’, ‘ball_tree’, ‘kd_tree’, ‘brute’}.
 These don't change the output of the prediction they just will change the time it takes to predict the data.
-You can change it here in the code, try change the value of n_neighbors to 1.
+You can change it here in the code, try changing the value of n_neighbors to 1.

 .. code:: python